-Real estate experts in South Bend are optimistic the market will remain robust for the foreseeable future, according to the South Bend Tribune.
-The economy is strong, job growth is steady, and well-maintained homes that are priced right sell for close to the full listing price.
+Two years ago, real estate experts in South Bend were optimistic the market would remain strong and robust for the foreseeable future, according to the South Bend Tribune.

 South Bend, Indiana is located in St. Joseph County along the banks of the St. Joseph River.
 The metro area is home to Notre Dame University and is the cultural and economic hub of Northern Indiana.

 The city is business-friendly and boasts a diverse economy powered by the education, healthcare, high tech, and service industry sectors.
-Metropolitan South Bend ranks as one of the best places for business and careers and is family-friendly with a cost of living well below the national average.
+Metropolitan South Bend ranks as one of the best places for business and careers with a cost of living well below the national average.

-Keep reading to learn just how attractive South Bend’s real estate market is looking in 2020.
+Keep reading to learn about what makes South Bend’s real estate market attractive in 2022.

 Key Population Stats:

-- Population of the South Bend metro area has grown by about 1% since 2012.
+- Population of the South Bend metro area has grown by about 0.37% year-over-year.

 - Between now and 2050 population growth is projected to be 0.9%.

-- South Bend–Mishawaka is the 154th largest MSA in the U.S.
+- South Bend–Mishawaka is the 4th largest city in Indiana.